BHashemi2021/MechaCar_Statistical_Analysis/README.md

 ------------------------------

-The mean of suspension coils PSI metric is 1498.78  (+/- SD = 7.9).
+The mean of suspension coils PSI metric is 1498.78  (SD = ±7.9).
 The summary table calculated from the available suspension coil lots will be very helpful to choose the ones that provide the company design standards (Figure 4).

 #### Figure 4: The total summary of suspension coils